 Externally, the dark render provides a striking yet relatively economical external envelope, which when combined with the thin black framed sliding doors and black Anthra Zinc copings, helps to create a complimentary palette of materials in varying tones of black/grey.
 The roof of the extension includes an extensive green roof system which has been planted with Chamomile, and once established its flowers will be visible from ground level, creating a playful, fun contradiction to the black volume below.

-Contractor: Cambridge Building Collective
+Main Contractor: Cambridge Building Collective

 Engineer: Andrew Firebrace Partnership